konklone/tmcw.github.com/_posts/2012-06-04-the-object-factory-pattern.md

 ## Let's Begin

-To be clear, I adopted the style of the object literal pattern used by [Mike Bostock](http://bost.ocks.org/), who presumably got it from earlier figures, and so on.
+To be clear, I adopted the style of the module pattern used by [Mike Bostock](http://bost.ocks.org/), who presumably got it from earlier figures, and so on.
+Usually the variable-containing and scope-control bits of this pattern get the most attention - this sheds some light on other benefits that touch _browser_ and _async_ code as well.

 #### Javascript with Classical Objects